 Each month we dip into the fascinating blog of ethno-sampling mavericks Addictive TV and their global music project Orchestra of Samples.

-Recording and sampling musicians around the world, creating extraordinary new music, this post is from one of the very first recording sessions, in a snowy Bucharest.
+Recording and sampling musicians around the world, creating extraordinary new music, this post takes us to Indonesia recording with traditional singer Nur Handayani.